Sam Longson: Derby County

-Longson joined the board of Derby County F.C. in 1952 and became chairman in 1966, at which point the manager was Tim Ward.
+Longson was a lifelong fan of Derby County F.C. and joined the board of directors on 1 June 1955; he became chairman on 3 December 1965, at which point the manager was Tim Ward.
 Longson refused to renew Ward's contract, which expired after five years in May 1967.
 Ward had failed to achieve promotion from the Football League Second Division and Longson considered him "too much of a gentleman" to make a success of the job.

 Brian Clough era

 While considering who to approach for the Derby County job Longson received a phone call from Len Shackleton, the former England player, who was then a football reporter in North East England.
 Shackleton recommended that Longson offer the job to Brian Clough, who was then manager of Fourth Division club Hartlepools United.
-Although he preferred candidates with more managerial experience and from better-placed clubs Longson recalled Clough's playing as an active director of other players when he visited the Baseball Ground as part of the Sunderland team.
+Although he preferred candidates with more managerial experience and from better-placed clubs Longson recalled Clough's active leadership role as a player with the Sunderland team when they visited the Baseball Ground.
 Longson met with Clough at the Scotch Corner hotel, having travelled from Derby in his Rolls-Royce with three other directors.
 Some of the directors considered Clough too "big-headed" for the role but Longson came away from the meeting with a good impression, considering Clough's style a welcome contrast from Ward's more withdrawn personality.

 Clough, unusually for the period, had an assistant manager, Peter Taylor and it was agreed both would join Derby.
-Longson, who had recently sold his haulage business, agreed to a £5,000 annual salary for Clough and made available £70,000 to fund player transfers.
+Longson agreed to a £5,000 annual salary for Clough and made available £70,000 to fund player transfers.
+The pair took over officially on 1 June 1967.
 Derby under Clough were successful, achieving promotion to the First Division in 1969 and winning the league in 1972.
-Longson lost the chairmanship for part of this period to Sydney Bradley but, with Clough's support, regained it when three directors were forced to resign after the Football Association (FA) imposed a £10,000 fine and a one-year ban from European competition for financial irregularities.
+Longson lost the chairmanship for part of this period to Sydney Bradley but, with Clough's support, regained it in 1970 when three directors were forced to resign after the Football Association (FA) imposed a £10,000 fine and a one-year ban from European competition for financial irregularities.